masscollabs/massCON2025/README.md

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-Feel free to send an email for your questions to mertgor at masscollabs dot xyz
+Feel free to send an email for your questions to mertgor at qbnetworks dot xyz